bartificer/programming-by-stealth/docs/pbs41.md

 ## Final Thoughts

-We now have a good grounding in HTML forms, so we’re finally ready to return to our aellular automata prototypes and bring them to life as a web app.
+We now have a good grounding in HTML forms, so we’re finally ready to return to our cellular automata prototypes and bring them to life as a web app.